 Italy had been neutral at the start of the First World War.
 It claimed that the Triple Alliance had just been for defense.
 However during the war, the Triple Entente as well as the central nations tried to lure Italy into the war.
 In April 1915 the government declared war on the Austro-Hungarian Empire.
 The country did so in order to get a few territories like that of Dalmatia, Istria and Trieste in return.

 In 1917, Austria entered the lines at Caporetto after they received help from Germany.
 However, Italy and their allies stopped them at the Piave River.
 It was later during the battle of Vittorio Veneto that Austria-Hungary began negotiating terms with Italy in 1918.
 The armistice of Villa Giusti had been signed in November 1918, a day later Italian troops occupied Tyrol capturing more than 300,000 of soldiers without any problem at all.

 The Second World War

 Like in the First World War, during the Second World War Italy initially remained neutral.
 In June, 1940 the country declared war against Britain and France when it was clear that France could be easily defeated.
-In the early times of the of the war, Hitler had consented that Italy remain out of the war; however this changed later.
+In the early times of the war, Hitler consented that Italy remain out of the war; however this changed later.

-Mussolini had believed that Britain would also be easily defeated and would ask Italy for mercy, but this proved to be completely wrong.
+Mussolini believed that Britain would also be easily defeated and would ask Italy for mercy, but this proved to be completely wrong.
 Britain had originally been attacked only so Italy would get a seat on the peace table later, the performance of Italian army was quite disappointing for both Hitler and Mussolini.
 Italy constantly needed German help and only the Italian naval forces could be considered successful.